This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 You need that experience and depth of knowledge in a legal team to give you the best chance of a successful lawsuit.

-Try searching through the state bar association or online for someone with the right specialties.
-Or, consult with parents you know in your area who also have disabled children.
-Ask local organizations that advocate for the disabled if they can refer you to a lawyer.
+Try searching the state bar association or online for a lawyer with the right specialties.
+You can also consult with parents in your area who have disabled children.
+Ask local organizations that advocate for people with disabilities if they can refer you to a lawyer.

-Filing a Cerebral Palsy Medical Malpractice Lawsuit in Texas
+How Do I File a Cerebral Palsy Medical Malpractice Lawsuit in Texas?

 Medical negligence is severe.
 Those who cause harm to patients should be held accountable.
 To file a malpractice lawsuit, you must first understand the laws that govern the process.